 This executive summary outlines material changes over the reporting period.
-Note that due to the different presentation bases between IFRS and Solvency II in a number of areas including: the calculation of insurance technical provisions; the eligibility of Own Funds; and line of business segmentation, amongst others, the numbers presented in this report are not all comparable to those published in the Company's financial statements as at 31 December 2019.
+The company prepares its Annual Report and Accounts in accordance with UK adopted International Accounting Standards (IAS) and applicable law.
+Note that due to the different presentation bases between IAS and Solvency II in a number of areas including: the calculation of insurance technical provisions; the eligibility of Own Funds; and line of business segmentation, amongst others, the numbers presented in this report are not all comparable to those published in the Company's financial statements as at 31 December 2022.